by Texas Homesteader ~

 A small lavender plant will be added for some nice blossom color here.

-Several years ago I added Everbearing Strawberries to the mix.
-They’ve grown great!
-Each spring I get a flush of those ripe juicy berries.
-They give me a second smaller harvest late in the year.
+So I added ferny Asparagus & Everbearing Strawberries to the mix.
+Each spring I get an asparagus harvest & a flush of ripe juicy berries.
+The strawberries give me a second smaller harvest late in the year.

-I can typically trick birds away from my fresh strawberries by using this handy trick – I scatter Strawberry Painted Rocks among the plants before any berries turn red.
+I trick birds away from my fresh strawberries by using this handy trick – I scatter Strawberry Painted Rocks among the plants before any berries turn red.

-Small herb plants are arranged at the base of these troughs as well.
-I transplanted Thyme and Oregano for this area.
+Small herb plants are arranged in and around these troughs as well.

-Not only was it free because I transplanted it from other areas, but it looks beautiful, the bees love it and fresh herbs are right outside my back door.
+Not only were these plants free because I transplanted it from other areas but it looks beautiful, the bees love it and fresh herbs are right outside my back door.

 I love our new peaceful outdoor living space.
 It’s beautiful and the bees love it too.
 And beautifully-planting water troughs provides us food as well, what’s not to love?